Juiceboxxx: Media attention

 Leon Neyfakh wrote a book profiling Juiceboxxx called The Next Next Level: A Story of Rap, Friendship, and Almost Giving Up.
 Neyfakh was introduced to Juiceboxxx by Milwaukee-based musician Willy Dintenfass.
 Dintenfass plays in Juiceboxxx's band.

+In 2016, Pitchfork in a review of Gods Wisdom's Self Restraint, stated the album failed to access Juiceboxxx and Schwarz's confidence.